 As of June 30, 2012, we owned or held an interest in 325 income-producing properties in the United States, which consisted of 161 malls, 60 Premium Outlets, 70 community/lifestyle centers, 13 Mills, and 21 other shopping centers or outlet centers in 41 states and Puerto Rico.
-Internationally, as of June 30, 2012, we had ownership interests in eight Premium Outlets in Japan, two Premium Outlets in Korea, one Premium Outlet in Mexico and one Premium Outlet in Malaysia, as well as a 28.9% ownership interest in Klépierre, a publicly traded, Paris-based real estate company, which owns more than 260 shopping centers located in 13 countries in Europe.
+Internationally, as of June 30, 2012, we had ownership interests in eight Premium Outlets in Japan, two Premium Outlets in South Korea, one Premium Outlet in Mexico and one Premium Outlet in Malaysia, as well as a 28.9% ownership interest in Klépierre SA, a publicly traded, Paris-based real estate company, which owns, or has an interest in, more than 260 shopping centers located in 13 countries in Europe.